 You can book your Athens to Meteora train ticket online in advance via the Trainose website or in person at the ticket office at Larissa station.
 The trains seldom sell out so in theory, you could just roll up to the train station 30-60 minutes before the train you want to travel on is leaving.

 For your own peace of mind though, it is better to organise everything in advance, especially if you are travelling during the summer.
-Meteora is one of the most popular day trip destinations from Athens after all.
+After Santorini, Meteora is one of the most popular day trip destinations from Athens.

 It is worth noting that there are a lot of other European rail booking platforms that allow you to book Greek train tickets.
 However, they charge a commission and an admin booking fee, so you should only book directly through Trainose.